afgodwin/ENGRI1120-Fall-2024/intro.md

-# Welcome to your Jupyter Book
+# ENGRI 1120 Introduction to Chemical and Biomolecular Engineering

 This is a small sample book to give you a feel for how book content is structured.